Could white people become a minority in the U.S.? The census bureau says yes

 In 2019, the census reported a little under 40 percent of the total U.S. population was either non-white or Hispanic.

-In the last decade, the number of deaths for non-white Hispanics grew while the number of births declined.
-Meanwhile, the census also found the majority of people under 16 are either not white or Hispanic.
+In the last decade, the number of deaths for non-white Hispanic people grew while the number of births declined.
+Meanwhile, the census also found the majority of people under 16 are not white or Hispanic.

 The Pew Research Center found from 2000 to 2018, 109 counties across the country went from white majority to non-white.